Yamuna pollution: Rs 12 cr fine imposed on 12 CETPs for not meeting wastewater standards | Headlines

 According to the DPCC, these CETPs failed to meet standards repetitively between February 2019 and February this year.

-The CETP societies in these industrial areas have been asked to deposit the environmental compensation totalling 12.05 crore to the DPCC within 15 days.
+The CETP societies in these industrial areas were asked on Wednesday to deposit the environmental compensation totalling 12.05 crore to the DPCC within 15 days.